|Nutritional Guidelines (per serving)|

 - 1/2 teaspoon instant yeast

-* I always weigh ingredients, but if that isn't possible, try to measure the flour, beer, and water as accurately as possible.
-The dough should be fairly soft and somewhat ragged looking, unlike the typical smooth yeast dough.
+* Try to weigh ingredients, but if that isn't possible, measure the flour, beer, and water as accurately as possible.
+The final dough should be fairly soft and somewhat ragged looking, unlike the typical smooth yeast dough.

 *** I used an enamel coated cast iron Dutch oven, but a large oven safe pot or casserole with a lid would work as well.
 There's no need to grease the enamel coated cast iron pot.